eslint/eslint-scope/README.md

 # ESLint Scope

+> [!Important]
+> Active development for this project has moved to https://github.com/eslint/js.
+Please open issues/PRs there.

 ESLint Scope is the [ECMAScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm) scope analyzer used in ESLint.
 It is a fork of [escope](http://github.com/estools/escope).

 ## Install